mosip/inji-verify/README.md

 $ docker compose down # if docker compose is installed as a plugin to docker command
 ```

-Now, access the application at http://localhost:3000.
+Once started, the application is accessible at http://localhost:3000.

 ---